saikatXshrey/Bioscope-OTT-platform/README.md

 Moreover it is a PWA which is an awesome technology through which you can install the app in any device such as android/ios/PC so it is platform independent and also you can obviously access the web app through the given link😀✌

+It is very benefecial for movie addictive people who can't keep track of the movies they saw/willing to see and can ultimately buy/rent out the movie/series from platforms.